Lewis-Lu/MILP_PathPlanning/README.md

 # Path Planning Using Mixed Integer Linear Programming

+## UPDATED 2022/07/28
+## Before you fork and use this repo, please review the license which has already been attached.
+Please do not commit the plagiarism and inform me for the further use.

 This project focuses on the theme of path planning using MILP.
 I took this as my M.Sc.
 Dissertation project under supervision of Dr. Paul Trodden.